 - Mechanical Filtration: This includes using filters, screens, vortex and settlement tanks, and other mechanical means of removing algae from the system.

 Dead fish happen in an aquaponics system sometimes, but if there's over one dead fish in your system, you need to check your system.
 The first you need to check is the ammonia level.
 Too much ammonia can kill your fish, so you need to check your ammonia levels regularly.
 However, if the problem continues, you need to check all of your system's components to make sure that there is plenty of oxygen in your water.

 Different fish thrive in different temperatures, so it is important to choose fish species that will thrive in your location and climate.
 Another important thing to consider also is selecting the location for your fish tank.

-If you have an outdoor aquaponics system make sure that your fish tank is not exposed to the sun for the majority of the day.
-Too much sun can make your water warmer that can decrease the oxygen level in your water that can harm the fish.
-There are several tips in monitoring the water quality of your aquaponics system and knowing these will be a big help in maintaining your system.
+If you have an outdoor aquaponics system, make sure that your fish tank is not exposed to the sun for most of the day.
+Too much sun can make your water warmer, that can decrease the oxygen level in your water that can harm the fish.
+There are several tips in monitoring the water qualityof your aquaponics system and knowing these will be a big help in maintaining your system.

 7. Contaminated Water